Moishe Postone

-Moishe Postone (April 17, 1942 – March 19, 2018) was a Canadian historian and social theorist.
+Moishe Postone (17 April 1942 – 19 March 2018) was a Canadian historian, sociologist, political philosopher and social theorist.
 He was a professor of history at the University of Chicago, where he was part of the Committee on Jewish Studies.

 Life and career

-Postone was born on April 17, 1942, the son of a Canadian rabbi.
+Postone was born on 17 April 1942, the son of a Canadian rabbi.
 He received his PhD from University of Frankfurt in 1983.

 His research interests included modern European intellectual history; social theory, especially critical theories of modernity; 20th-century Germany; antisemitism; and contemporary global transformations.
 He was co-editor with Craig Calhoun and Edward LiPuma of Bourdieu: Critical Perspectives and author of Time, Labor and Social Domination: A Reinterpretation of Marx's Critical Theory.
 He was also co-editor with Eric Santner of Catastrophe and Meaning: The Holocaust and the Twentieth Century, a collection of essays that consider the meaning of the Holocaust in twentieth-century history and its influence on historical practice.
 Postone's work has had a large influence on the anti-Germans.

-He was originally denied tenure by the University of Chicago's sociology department, sparking a great deal of public resentment from graduate students whom he had been involved in teaching.
+He was originally denied tenure by the University of Chicago's sociology department, sparking a great deal of public resentment from graduate students he taught.
 He was later granted tenure by the history department.

+He received the Quantrell Award in 1999.

 Postone was the Thomas E. Donnelley Professor of Modern History and co-director of the Chicago Center for Contemporary Theory.

 Postone died on 19 March 2018.

 Capitalism as a historical specificity

 A heterodox Marxist

 In 1978, Postone started a critical analysis on Marx's theory of value.
-However, his most distinguished main work, Time, Labor and Social Domination, was published in 1993 (translated into French in 2009 and Japanese in 2012).
+However, his most distinguished main work, Time, Labor and Social Domination, was published in 1993 (translated into German in 2003, French in 2009 and Japanese in 2012).

 In his works he proposed a fundamental reinterpretation of Karl Marx's critique of political economy, focusing on Marx's original concepts value, capital and labour.
-Inspired by heterodox Marxist thinkers such as Isaak Rubin, Roman Rosdolsky, etc., and certain authors of the Frankfurt School, for example Alfred Sohn-Rethel, who remained marginal to that school, he shows that the assumptions of the 'pessimistic turn' of Horkheimer were historically rather than theoretically founded.
-Postone interprets critical writings on Marx's economics, especially in its Capital 1 edition, and Grundrisse, as the development of a social-mediational theory of value.
+Inspired by heterodox Marxist thinkers such as Isaak Rubin and Roman Rosdolsky, and certain authors of the Frankfurt School, for example Alfred Sohn-Rethel, he demonstrated that the assumptions of the "pessimistic turn" of Horkheimer were historically rather than theoretically founded.
+Postone interpreted critical writings on Marx's critique of political economy, especially in its Capital 1 edition, and Grundrisse, as the development of a social-mediational theory of value.